 And after the off kilter-ing of the spring, I was willing.

 My Father knew that, of course.
 He knew my weary heart, knew I needed rest from the dream.
 So He asked and I graciously and completely laid the dream, the book, the speaking down at His throne.

 He also knew what was about to come our way.

 A new job and another move.
 The second in a year.

-So we moved.
-And I set up house.
+So we moved, again, and I set up house, again.
 The kids got settled in their new schools.
 We met neighbors.
 Started looking for a new church home.
 Life simply moved on.

 Then this December, I felt that gentle whisper.

-It’s not the same topic I’ve been dreaming of writing for the past several years.
-Not even close.
-But it might just be the one area where God has transformed me the most.
-And it feels so sweet to work through it.
+This space, this place, it what I’ve been dreaming of writing for the past several years because without a doubt, it is the one area where God has transformed me the most.
+It feels so sweet to walk into the reality of that dream.

 Last year, my writing goal included a post a day plus working on a book proposal and networking through a fabulous writer’s group I had joined.

-Praying, this year, God will be glorified.
-Because I cannot handle it.
+Praying, this year, God will be glorified, because I cannot handle it being at the center of anything.
 At the end of anything I write, I pray the name you remember, the person you want to get to know more about, the person you seek out for a hug, that will be Jesus.